elnabo/json2object/README.md

 - `Null` and `Array`
 - `Map` with `Int` or `String` keys
 - class object (generics are supported)
-- typedef of supported types
+- typedef of supported types (only type aliases, no structures)

 Anonymous types and abstracts are not supported unless explicitly specified.